Gibass/domain-maker-bundle/README.md

 # Domain Maker Bundle

-`gibass/domain-maker` is a Symfony bundle that adds custom Maker commands to scaffold a Clean Architecture structure by domain.
+`gibass/domain-maker-bundle` is a Symfony bundle that adds custom Maker commands to scaffold a Clean Architecture structure by domain.

-The bundle generates classes from templates in `src/Resources/skeleton` and places them under your configured `src` directory.
+The bundle generates classes and places them under your configured `src` directory.

 ## Features